Research Project

 What is your research?

 My research involves assessing long-term climatic trends both locally and regionally.
 So far, we have downloaded free weather station data from 12 stations (there will be more eventually) in Western PA, eastern OH, and northern WV in the form of Google Sheets, which can be converted into excel format.
 Each of these stations has a weather record of at least 30 years.
 Many of them have much longer periods of archived data.
 The plan is to use this data to assess long-term changes in precipitation, temperature, heating/cooling degree days, and other variables related to temperature and the growing season such as the minimum temperature threshold for plant growth (growing degree days).
 After "cleaning" the "raw" data, it was inserted into a programming platform called Matlab to create averages for each variable of each year in the form of spreadsheets.
 After processing all the raw downloaded data, there are 12 columns for each month of the year, and each row is a year.
 Each cell is the average value for that month of that specific year.
 Then I started creating bar or line graphs of monthly averages in google sheets to investigate the data to see if I notice any trends.
 Graphs are useful and necessary for identifying and evaluating changes over time, which is the purpose of this project.
-However, to find all trends in the data, we are preforming one or more types of statistics tests in excel since it would be too time consuming to create graphs (on sheets or excel) for all the processed data.
+However, to find all trends in the data, we are performing one or more types of statistics tests in Excel since it would be too time consuming to create graphs (on sheets or Excel) for all the processed data.
 This will identify all trends and will help us to investigate the possibility of shifting seasons, global warming, and/or shifting temperature and precipitation patterns.
 We will also be investigating causes behind observed climate variabilities.
 These might include certain climatic oscillations, global warming, etc.

 Why is it important?